• Europes biggest bike selection

 Step two: flared bars and short stem

-Step three: lower gearing
+Step three: Lower gearing

-Once this has been done, you could go as far as changing the cassette too.
-Providing the derailleur will allow it to take a bigger cassette; you could use one with larger cogs, meaning you get lower ratios.
+Providing the derailleur will allow it to take a bigger cassette; you could use one with larger cogs, meaning lower ratios.

 The pros and cons of converting a road bike to a gravel bike